David Vadiveloo: Legal and human rights career

 Vadiveloo began work as a solicitor and barrister in the Northern Territory of Australia in 1994.
-He worked on the successful Central Land Council Native Title Application, Hayes v Northern Territory, brought by the Arrernte people of the Alice Springs region.
+He worked on the successful Central Land Council native title application, Hayes v Northern Territory, brought by the Arrernte people of the Alice Springs region.

 In 1996, Vadiveloo was a policy advisor to the Federal Race Discrimination Commissioner of the Australian Human Rights Commission.
 He facilitated national community consultations with Indigenous and culturally and linguistically diverse (CALD) communities about the operation and effectiveness of the Australian Racial Discrimination Act.
 His consultations formed the basis of the 1996 State of the Nation Report.

 Between 2001 and 2003 Vadiveloo worked alongside former Australian Human Rights Commissioner Chris Sidoti and Bill Barker, former Director of the Department of Foreign Affairs and Trade's Human Rights and Indigenous Issues section as a trainer in the Australia-Indonesia Specialised Training Project II, facilitating human rights training programs with Indonesian NGO's, military and government employees in areas of race discrimination, torture and conflict resolution.

-Since 2007, Vadiveloo and wife Rachel Naninaaq Edwardson have facilitated culturally responsive practice and social justice media programs in partnership with Indigenous and marginalised youth in the Northern Territory, Queensland, Victoria, NSW and Alaska.
+Since 2007, Vadiveloo and wife Rachel Naninaaq Edwardson have facilitated culturally responsive practice and media programs in partnership with Indigenous and marginalised youth in the Northern Territory, Queensland, Victoria, NSW and Alaska.
 Their program in Cape York became the subject of the 2-part ABC Television documentary Voices From the Cape.

 In 2008 at the request of the Legal Aid Commission of NSW, Vadiveloo and Edwardson devised and facilitated the Burn project with marginalised youth from linguistically and culturally diverse backgrounds in inner-city Sydney.
 The six-month project was a crime prevention initiative that resulted in the production of the Australian Film Institute nominated Burn film.

 In 2013, Vadiveloo was Acting Chief Executive Officer of the Gundjeihmi Aboriginal Corporation.
 On behalf of the Corporation he drafted the landmark research agreement used for the Madjedbebe archaeological excavation which has changed the scientifically accepted date of modern human occupation in Australia.
-Vadiveloo continues his work as a consultant to the Gundjeihmi Aboriginal Corporation today.

 In 2015 Vadiveloo and Edwardson devised and facilitated a culturally responsive education pilot program for youth in custody at the Parkville Youth Justice Facility in Melbourne, Australia.
-The program included a number of high profile artists including Archie Roach, Radical Son and Abdul Abdullah. and resulted in Vadiveloo leading the cultural safety and culturally responsive practice reform that is being implemented in all schools in youth justice facilities in the State of Victoria.
+The program included a number of high profile artists including Archie Roach, Radical Son and Abdul Abdullah. and resulted in culturally responsive practice being explicitly incorporated into the pedagogy for schools in youth justice facilities in the State of Victoria.